-- The new coronavirus outbreak, initially identified in China, is continuing to grow about 2 months after it was first detected.
+- The new coronavirus disease outbreak, initially identified in China, is continuing to grow.

-- Now called COVID-19, the virus is one of multiple coronaviruses that can infect humans.
+- The disease is called COVID-19 and is caused by infection from the new coronavirus, SARS-CoV-2, which is one of multiple coronaviruses that can infect humans.

 - Other examples include SARS, MERS, and even the common cold.